Anismus (Dyssynergic Defecation): What are the Causes, Symptoms, Treatment & Recovery Time?

 What it is, how it manifests, and how physical therapy can help.

-This condition affects about 25-50% of people with chronic constipation, touching lives across all age groups, genders, and backgrounds.
-While many suffer in silence, thinking their symptoms are unique to them, anismus is both common and highly treatable with specialized pelvic floor physical therapy.
-The impact of this condition extends beyond physical symptoms, often affecting work productivity, social activities, and overall quality of life.
+Dyssynergic defecation affects approximately 25-50% of individuals with chronic constipation, impacting people across all age groups, genders, and backgrounds.
+This condition often goes unnoticed or unspoken, with many individuals suffering in silence, believing that their symptoms are unique to them.
+However, dyssynergic defecation—commonly referred to as anismus—is both a widespread and highly treatable condition with specialized pelvic floor physical therapy.

 Bowel Movement Difficulties: